Introduction

 Detailed Explanation: What Does "A Restaurant Manager Collected Data" Really Mean?

 At its core, the statement "a restaurant manager collected data" signifies a shift from intuition-based management to an empirical, evidence-based approach.
-Still, the modern restaurant manager acts as a part-time analyst, systematically observing, recording, and measuring key performance indicators (KPIs) that reflect the health and trajectory of the business.
+The modern restaurant manager acts as a part-time analyst, systematically observing, recording, and measuring key performance indicators (KPIs) that reflect the health and trajectory of the business.
 This data originates from multiple streams: the point-of-sale (POS) system generates transactional data on sales, menu item popularity, and average check size; inventory management software tracks waste, spoilage, and cost of goods sold (COGS); staff scheduling tools log labor hours and costs; customer relationship management (CRM) platforms or reservation systems capture patron demographics and visit frequency; and online review sites and social media provide unsolicited feedback on service and food quality.

 Step-by-Step or Concept Breakdown: The Data Lifecycle in a Restaurant